There are hundreds of different warning light symbols and signs in modern cars.

 4. ABS / Brake control Light

 What it means: This light means that there is a problem with the ABS (Anti-lock Brake System).
-When this light is on, the ABS function is totally disabled.
+When this light is on, the ABS function is disabled.
 The ABS control units use a wheel sensor at each wheel to check the speed of each wheel.
-The ABS system is made to not lock your brakes totally when you are panic brakes your vehicle.
+The ABS is made not to lock your brakes entirely when you are panic brakes your vehicle.
 If you lock all four wheels due to hard braking, you can’t steer your vehicle.
 If you want to learn more about this light and system you can check out our other article ABS Light.

 5. Airbag/SRS Light